Please ensure Javascript is enabled for purposes of website accessibility Mesothelioma Case - Pride Legal

 • A deposition that supports the plaintiff

-• Mounting legal fees (Pride Legal’s network of attorneys DO NOT get paid unless you do.)
+• Mounting legal fees (Pride Legal’s network of mesothelioma attorneys work on a contingency fee basis with no upfront costs and DO NOT get paid unless you do.)

 Why should I reject a settlement offer for my Mesothelioma case?